mattlean/lean-js-app-starter/docs/developing/package-management.md

 ## Package Manager

-While there are multiple package managers that support `package.json` like [Yarn](https://yarnpkg.com), we currently only support [npm](https://npmjs.com) out-of-the-box since it is usually installed alongside [Node.js](https://nodejs.org).
+While there are multiple package managers that support `package.json`, we currently only support [npm](https://npmjs.com) out-of-the-box since it is usually installed alongside [Node.js](https://nodejs.org).
 Because of this, the docs are written in the perspective of an npm user.

+If you want to see an example project using [Yarn](https://yarnpkg.com), check out the [Todo List example](../../examples/todo-list).

 Switching to a different package manager shouldn't be difficult as long as you do it early, so we highly recommend that you decide on one package manager when you start a new project and stick with it to avoid issues that can arise when switching package managers later in development.